 People ask me all the time, “Why can’t I just stop lusting?”
 I share my response to these people in this video below, which happens to include references to 2 Timothy 2:22.
 We believe so strongly that this verse contains the best strategy for how to overcome lust and quit porn that we actually used it as the foundation for a 40-day challenge called Overcome Porn.
 This challenge walks you through these three strategies and equips you with some of our best resources to put porn in your past for good.
 So watch this video, and give Overcome Porn: The 40-Day Challenge a try today.

-Overcoming lust isn’t easy, but it’s also not something that you need to do alone.
-Through prayer, Scripture, biblical accountability, and a heartfelt desire to flee from lustful passions, you can fight against temptation and overcome lust.
+Fighting against lust isn’t easy, but it’s also not something that you need to do alone.
+Through prayer, Scripture, accountability, and a heartfelt desire to flee from lustful passions, you can resist temptation and overcome lust.

 We’d love to hear from you.
 What has God taught you about breaking free from lust?
 Comment below!